lmoorfieldyee/ActionRecognition/README.md

 5) Salute
 6) Idle

 To showcase the algorithm, the "main.py" script is utilized as a backend to generate and send user location and action data to a Unity program.
 The data flowing into Unity then controls the location and behaviour of an animated 3D character, which is programmed to respond to each action performed.
-If you would like to see an example please reach out to me at lmoorfieldyee@gmail.com.
+If you would like to see a demonstration please reach out to me at lmoorfieldyee@gmail.com.

 ### Project Methodology:
 The project is divided into 5 parts; data collection, data pre-processing, exploratory data analysis, model training and evaluation, and model deployment.
 The project is structured in such a way that additional data for both existing actions and new actions can be collected, ingested, stored, and integrated into the model on an ongoing basis.
 Below is a step-by-step guide on the project was run.
 If you want to replicate my results then please download my processed data, which can be found here, and skip to step #3.
 Alternatively, you can simply fork this repo and run the main.py file to test the model out in real life.
 Please note that the data collection and pre-processing is done via scripts at the command line, while EDA and model training is done in Jupyter Notebooks.